CANCELLED: BBC Philharmonic Orchestra I

-There's a glossy, outdoorsy sheen to the Ravel, Britten and Respighi.
+There's a glossy, outdoorsy sheen to the Ravel, Britten and Respighi in this concert.

 The Australian-American composer-arranger Percy Grainger’s brilliant orchestration of Ravel’s piano piece uses tuned percussion both to evoke the ‘valley of bells’ and to highlight Ravel’s gorgeous Javanese gamelan-inspired textures.